verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Anthony Bourdain moved through the world with the grace of a rock and roll samurai, part Hemingway, part Lou Reed, part kitchen pirate
 - [ ] Can be romanticised until it makes ya sick.
 - [ ] What I lack in tangible experience I make up for in verve and intuition, so hopefully I don’t steer you in the wrong direction.
+- [ ] every day felt like the mental warfare